Trojan-software/healthcare-app/replit.md

 # 24/7 Tele H - Health Monitoring System

 ## Overview
 The 24/7 Tele H platform is a comprehensive telemedicine and health monitoring system for healthcare professionals and patients.
-It provides real-time vital signs monitoring, integrates with **HC02-F1B51D** medical devices (with HC03 backward compatibility), and offers a mobile-first Progressive Web App (PWA) experience.
+It provides vital signs tracking with manual data entry, health analytics, appointment scheduling, and offers a mobile-first Progressive Web App (PWA) experience.
 The system aims to enhance patient care through continuous monitoring, early alerts, and robust data analytics, improving health outcomes and operational efficiency.

-**Primary Device: HC02-F1B51D** - All measurements (ECG, blood oxygen, blood pressure, temperature, blood glucose) are read from this single device throughout the entire system.

 ## User Preferences
 ```